sanity-io/sanity/packages/@sanity/default-layout/README.md

 An implementation of `part:@sanity/default-layout/sidecar` _must_ export these:

  - `SidecarToggleButton` React component.
-The button which will appear in the NavBar to toggle on/off the Sidecar
+The button which will appear in the Navbar to toggle on/off the Sidecar
  - `SidecarLayout` React component.
 The content of the Sidecar (once it appears)
  - `isSidecarEnabled` Function.
 Call this to check if the Sidecar implementation is happy and good to go (typically, the sidecar impl. wants to verify if config is present)